Ovarian cancer tests

 To prepare for a PET–CT scan, you will be asked not to eat or drink for a period of time (fast).
 Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more glucose than normal cells do.

 You will be asked to sit quietly for 30–90 minutes as the glucose spreads through your body, then you will have the scan.
 The scan itself will take about 30 minutes.
 Let your doctor know if you are claustrophobic, as you need to be in a confined space for the scan.
 Any radiation will leave your body within a few hours.

+During the scan, you will lie on a bench inside a large metal tube that is open at both ends.
+The noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you may become distressed, mention it beforehand to your medical team.
 You may be given a medicine to help you relax, and you will usually be offered headphones or earplugs.
 The MRI scan may take between 30 and 90 minutes.

 Taking a biopsy